exasol/extension-manager/doc/design/design.md

 ### Automatic Installation of Required Files

-Currently the extension manager expects that requires files like virtual schema JARs or JDBC drivers are already available in BucketFS.
+Currently the extension manager expects that required files like virtual schema JARs or JDBC drivers are already available in BucketFS.
 A future version might download and install these files automatically or update them to the latest version.

 ### Automatic Updates of Installed Extensions